cawfree/react-native-use-plaid/README.md

 This part is pretty straight forward; you need to head over to the [__Plaid Developer Portal__](https://dashboard.plaid.com/signup) and create some API keys for your application.

 For each application instance you register on Plaid, you're going to be given API keys for different environments; `sandbox`, `development` and `production`.
-You'll see here, we've configured our `PlaidProvider`'s `basePath` to work using `"sandbox"` credentials.
+You'll see here, we've configured our `PlaidProvider`'s `basePath` to work using `sandbox` credentials.

 > ⚠️ You __must__ configure a `redirectUri` for your project from your project settings in Plaid, which is configured under [__the API tab__](https://dashboard.plaid.com/team/api) in your [__Team Settings__](https://dashboard.plaid.com/team).